 |11:00 am||Session continued|

-During both sessions, all meals will be provided, beginning with dinner on Monday evening and ending with lunch on Thursday afternoon.
+During both sessions, snacks and dinner will be provided on Monday, and snacks and lunch will be provided Tuesday through Thursday.
 Please let us know of any dietary restrictions or special accommodations you may require on your registration form.

 Travel to and from San Antonio is the responsibility of each participant.
-Oblate Renewal Center is located less than 4 miles from San Antonio International Airport (directions can be found here).
-For those living nearby or renting a car, parking will be available at ORC.
+San Antonio Mennonite Church is located less than 15 miles from San Antonio International Airport (directions can be found here).
+For those living nearby or renting a car, parking will be available at San Antonio Mennonite Church.

-The Rev. Laura Everett is happiest exploring somewhere new, preferably by bike.
-Everett is the author of “Holy Spokes: The Search for Urban Spirituality on Two Wheels.”
-Ordained by the United Church of Christ, Everett is formed by many parts of the church.
-By day, she serves as the executive director of the Massachusetts Council of Churches, scouting for signs of Christian unity.
-By night, she’s an unabashed urbanist and a bicycle evangelist.
-She co-hosted the Faith & Leadership podcast “Can These Bones” with the Rev. Bill Lamar.
-A moderately competent seamstress, she loves working with her hands.
+The Rev. Laura Everett serves as the Executive Director of the Massachusetts Council of Churches.
+Ordained by the United Church of Christ, Laura is formed by many parts of the church.
+She is a graduate of Harvard Divinity School and Brown University.
+Laura is the author of “Holy Spokes: The Search for Urban Spirituality on Two Wheels,” and her writing has appeared in Religion News Service, the Christian Century, WBUR, GBH, and the Boston Globe.
+She’s also the co-host of the podcast “Can These Bones” with Bill Lamar, from Faith & Leadership at Duke Divinity School.
+A moderately competent seamstress, mender, and textile artist, Laura loves working with her hands and aims to learn with her hands what she longs for in the world: repair.
 She believes the work of this moment is to notice and dismantle the racism that has divided this nation and the church.
 She’s convinced that if we’re all not free, it isn’t the gospel truth.
-Everett lives in Boston with her wife Abbi, who has a far more interesting vocation as a middle school Latin teacher.
-Everett is a graduate of Brown University and the Harvard Divinity School.
-She is an alum of Foundations of Christian Leadership.
+Laura lives in Boston with her wife Abbi, who has a far more interesting vocation as a public middle school Latin teacher.

 María Teresa Gastón is the director of Foundations of Christian Leadership.
 Originally from Havana, Cuba, Gastón is an organizational psychologist and a certified ICA-ToP facilitator with experience in training and coaching innovative leaders in educational, faith, corporate and community settings.
 She enjoys researching, designing, and facilitating group processes for collaborative discernment and decision-making.
 Other research and practice interests include career development, motivation, organizational justice, organizational creativity, teambuilding, program evaluation and immigrant integration.
 Her ministry experience includes 13 years with agricultural workers in Our Lady of Guadalupe Parish in Immokalee, Florida, and 13 years directing the Schlegel Center for Service and Justice at Creighton University.
 Gastón earned a bachelor’s in theology from Marquette University, a master’s in Hispanic/Latino theology and ministry from Barry University, and a master’s and Ph.D. in industrial/organizational psychology from the University of Nebraska at Omaha.